HOW-TO: Request a Conference

 - jane.jones@mycollege.edu.x

-Web-based emails would be deemed unacceptable such as, but not limited to these below:
+Web-based emails would be deemed UNACCEPTABLE such as, but not limited to these below:

 - Gmail.com